well-typed/hs-bindgen-tutorial-nix/readme.md

 ```

 The [`generate-bindings` script](./pcap-client/generate-bindings) is well
 documented, please have a look at the different command line flags.
-We generated
+In
+particular, analyze the parse and select flags which determine the set of
-the script using an iterative procedure, adding and removing command line flags
+translated declarations.
+We generated the script using an iterative procedure,
-as required.
+adding and removing command line flags as required.

 The script should generate several files in folder `./src/Generated/` that you
 are encouraged to inspect.
 In particular, we separate bindings into modules